opendatateam/udata/docs/geopf.md

 All entrepôt entities belonging to the same fiche (uploads, stored data, metadata) carry the same `datasheet_name` tag so the platform groups them correctly.

 **Multiple resources of the same dataset** each get their own `stored_data` (different names), but the shared `datasheet_name` tag is what groups them back under one fiche despite that, and they share a single ISO 19115 metadata document, `sync_metadata` updating the existing `geopf:push:metadata-id` from the second push onward instead of duplicating it.
-A dataset also lives in exactly one entrepôt: the datastore is resolved (explicit choice, or `GEOPF_DATASTORE_ID` fallback) on a dataset's first push and stored as `geopf:push:datastore-id` (dataset extra), then reused as-is by every later push of that dataset, matching how geopf itself scopes a fiche to one entrepôt.
+A dataset also lives in exactly one entrepôt: the datastore is resolved (explicit choice, or `GEOPF_DATASTORE_ID` fallback) on a dataset's first push and stored as `geopf:push:datastore-id` (dataset extra) once that push succeeds (a failed push doesn't pin anything), then reused as-is by every later push of that dataset, matching how geopf itself scopes a fiche to one entrepôt.

 ## Authentication